CONECT-INT/2022_CENTURI-SummerSchool/datasets/README.md

     do the same after shuffling the entries in the vector *RT* to obtain a null distribution for the decoding accuracy.

-1)  Similarly to dataset 1, we can use a “supervised” method to decode reaction times.
-Instead of finding the decoding dimension from the data, we can pick one and see how well it does.

 # Dataset 3: Neural signals from macaque dorsomedial cortex during a time interval task

 *Original paper*: Meirhaeghe, Nicolas, Hansem Sohn, and Mehrdad